About New Jersey Coastal Resilience Collaborative

 • Tim Dillingham – American Littoral Society

-• Terry Doss – Meadowlands Research & Restoration Institute at NJ Sports and Exposition Authority
+• Terry Doss – Meadowlands Research & Restoration Institute at the N.J.
+Sports and Exposition Authority

 • Jon Miller – Stevens Institute of Technology